Artificial diffusion for convective and acoustic low Mach number flows I: Analysis of the modified equations, and application to Roe-type schemes: Design of artificial diffusion at low Mach number

 \section{Design of artificial diffusion at low Mach number}

 In this section, we find the appropriate asymptotic scaling for the artificial diffusion terms of a numerical scheme, such that the scheme provides accurate results at low Mach number.
-We consider three low Mach number regimes: purely convective flow, corresponding to the single-timescale expansion on the convective timescale; purely acoustic flow, corresponding to the single-timescale expansion on the acoustic timescale (shown as the multiple-timescale expansion with no features on the convective timescale in section \ref{sec:theory}); and mixed convective-acoustic, corresponding to the multiple-timescale expansion with features on both timescales.

-The diffusion scaling for purely convective flow is well-known, and its form was derived in Turkel, 1999 \cite{turkel_preconditioning_1999}.
+We consider each of the three low Mach number regimes in turn.
+The diffusion scaling for purely convective flow is well-known, and its form was derived in Turkel et al 1994 and Turkel 1999 \cite{turkel_preconditioning_1994,turkel_preconditioning_1999}.
 We repeat this derivation here for completeness, before reapplying Turkel's method to derive the diffusion scaling for purely acoustic flow.
-By examining the two schemes, we can then design a diffusion scaling suitable for mixed convective-acoustic flow.\\
+By examining the two schemes, we can then design a diffusion scaling suitable for mixed convective-acoustic flow.

-In equation (\ref{eq:euler_modified}) we augment the continuous, $x$-split, 2-dimensional Euler equations with artificial diffusion terms with a form that mirrors that of the flux Jacobian, which maximises the degrees of freedom without increasing the coupling between equations.
+In equation (\ref{eq:euler_modified}) we augment the continuous $x$-split 2-dimensional Euler equations with artificial diffusion terms with a form that mirrors that of the flux Jacobian, which maximises the degrees of freedom without increasing the coupling between equations.
 The accuracy problem for the convective limit occurs only for multi-dimensional flow \cite{dellacherie_analysis_2010}.
-However, the vast majority of schemes in the class under consideration use some form of dimension-splitting (e.g. finite-difference derivatives along grid lines, or finite-volume interface fluxes over cell faces), and the dimension-split form is simpler than the full multi-dimensional form whilst still displaying the most important low-Mach behaviours, which justifies it's use over a truly multi-dimensional analysis here.
+However, the vast majority of schemes in the class under consideration use some form of dimension-splitting (e.g. finite-difference derivatives along grid lines, or finite-volume interface fluxes over cell faces), and the dimension-split form is simpler than the full multi-dimensional form whilst still displaying the most important low-Mach behaviours, which justifies its use over a truly multi-dimensional analysis here.
 The dimension-split results can be readily extended to the $y$-split part of the 2D equations, to the 3D equations, and to the non-dimension-split equations.
 For analysis of the multi-dimensional modified equations see \cite{dellacherie_analysis_2010}, and for a recent example of a truly multi-dimensional low Mach number scheme see \cite{barsukow_truly_2021}.